-Nevada King recently completed gravity and soil sampling surveys over a 52 square kilometer area on the property.
-The gravity survey conducted by Magee Geophysical Services LLC, based out of Reno, Nevada, was completed in March 2021 and included 1,326 gravity stations.
-The survey was conducted to help locate intrusions and major fault offsets.
-The Atlanta pit sits on a major fault with hundreds of meters of vertical offset, providing a well understood model in looking for additional areas of mineralization throughout the district.
+In 2021 Nevada King completed drone magnetic, gravity and soil sampling surveys over a 52 square kilometer area on the property.
+The drone magnetic survey conducted by Zonge Geophysical and the gravity survey conducted by Magee Geophysical Services LLC, based out of Reno, Nevada, were completed in Second Quarter 2021.
+Both surveys were conducted to help locate intrusions, major fault offsets, and strongly altered zones obscured by post-mineral cover.
 The Company also completed an extensive soil sampling survey which includes 1,900 samples taken on a 100 meter by 200-meter grid spacing.
-The Company will be utilizing geophysical and soil sample results to generate new exploration targets within the district that can be drill-tested concurrently with the resource expansion drilling program.
+NKG is currently utilizing the geophysical and soil sample results to generate new exploration targets within the district that can be drill-tested concurrently with the resource expansion drilling program.

-Recent rock chip sampling and geologic mapping within and around the Atlanta open pit identified gold mineralization in the 0.3-1.0 g/t grade range along the eastern wall of the pit and extending over 100 meters eastward from the pit edge.
-There is almost no drilling or sampling in this area, which lies within the current resource pit shell and is classified as waste.
-Nevada King drill tested this area as part of its initial drill program.

-Further, mineralization occurs in strongly silicified and de-calcified dolomite along a northerly trending 100-meterwide zone of NS to NE oriented high angle shears and altered felsic dikes that generally parallels the historically-mined Atlanta vein.
-Rock sampling of the structure returned gold concentrations up to 1.11 g/t across 23 meters (true thickness) that historically was considered barren.
-Nevada King sees good potential for finding additional mineralization at this eastern zone, as well as potential to increase resource ounces and decrease the overall strip ratio.
+Rock chip sampling and geologic mapping within and around the Atlanta open pit in early 2021 identified gold mineralization in the 0.3-1.0 g/t grade range along the eastern wall of the pit and extending over 200 meters eastward from the pit edge within an area of almost no historical drilling or sampling.
+These strong gold anomalies occur along the eastern margin of the Gustavson 2020 conceptual pit shell within a portion of the resource zone classified as waste.
+Mineralization within the open pit also occurs in strongly silicified and de-calcified dolomite along a northerly trending 100-meter-wide zone of high angle shears and altered felsic dikes that generally parallels the historicallymined Atlanta vein.
+NKG's rock sampling of these structure returned gold concentrations up to 1.11 g/t across 23 meters (true thickness) that historically was considered barren.
+Based both sample sets, the Company saw good potential for extending the Gustavson resource further eastward and southward with shallow drilling.